 - The Request Path contains the URL key or path of the original redirect from page.

 - The Target Path contains the URL of the redirect to page.

 The new rewrite appears in the grid at the top of the list.

 Saved URL Rewrite

 Go to the home page of your store.

 Do one of the following:

-- In the address bar of the browser, enter the name of the original “redirect from” page immediately after the store URL.
-Then, press Enter.
+- In the address bar of the browser, enter the name of the original redirect from page immediately after the store URL and press Enter.

 The new target page appears instead of the original page request.

 |Create URL Rewrite||Indicates the type of rewrite.
 The type cannot be changed after the rewrite is created.
 Options: Custom / For category / For product / For CMS page|